-Day 7: Trani Today we'll head to Trani, known as the 'Pearl of Puglia', with a sophisticated feel.
-The historic center, with its medieval churches, glossy limestone streets, historic Jewish quarter and faded yet charming palazzi is an enchanting area to explore.
-But it's the cathedral, pale against the deep-blue sea, that is the town's most arresting sight.
-After our visit we'll head to the Cantina Torrevento winery, (or similar) for a visit of the cellars, followed by a wine tasting and snacks of the local products.
-Tonight, enjoy a farewell dinner, with wine, at the Hotel.
-(B,D)
+Day 7: Trani Today we'll head to Trani, a highlight of our holiday.
+Become immersed in the sophisticated feel of this ancient town with its medieval churches, historic center and charming palazzi.
+Transfer to the Cantina Torrevento winery, (or similar) for a visit of the cellars, followed by a wine tasting and snacks of the local products.
+Tonight, enjoy a farewell dinner, with wine, at the hotel.
+(B)

-Day 8 : Matera Today we'll journey to Matera, one of the most spectacular cities in Italy and one of the oldest inhabited cities in the world.
+Day 8: Matera Today we'll journey to Matera, one of the most spectacular cities in Italy and one of the oldest inhabited cities in the world.
 Matera is made up of rock-cut caves in which its citizens have traditionally lived.
 The town was named a UNESCO world heritage site in the '90s, and is set to be one of the European Union's two Capitals of Culture for 2019-quite the coup considering its post-World War II reputation as "the shame of Italy."
 We'll enjoy a guided visit of the "Sassi," followed by lunch at a local cave restaurant.
-Return to the hotel for a farewell dinner with wine.
-(B,LD)
+Enjoy a farewell dinner at the hotel tonight.
+(B,L,D)